-Previously, the best digital photo frames required a USB memory stick or SD card in order to display your shots.
-However, many digital photo frames are now able to draw your images directly from Cloud storage – or even your social media.
-You can then choose between a continuous slideshow or simply just a single image that you can manually change whenever you please.
+It used to be that the best digital photo frames needed a USB memory stick or SD card in order to display your images.
+However, many of the frames listed in this list can draw your photos directly from Cloud storage or social media.

 The best digital photo frames in 2021

-A well-specced model that offers just about everything you could want from a digital photo frame, the Dragon Touch Classic 10's headline feature is its 10-inch touchscreen interface, which enables you to view and change images quickly and easily.
-The Classic 10 is more than a one-trick pony, though, especially when it comes to transferring your photos and videos across.
+A well-specced model that offers just about everything you could want from a digital photo frame, the Dragon Touch Classic 8's headline feature is its 80-inch touchscreen interface, which enables you to view and change images quickly and easily.
+The Classic 8 is more than a one-trick pony, though, especially when it comes to transferring your photos and videos across.

 The unit can receive files using its own email address, a free smartphone app, via Wi-Fi and FTP server (with user management, so you can control who can access your frame), USB device and SD card.
 Its 16GB of internal storage is more than enough to store all the photos you could want, as well as good number of videos (which are limited to 30-second clips).

 The frame is very attractive and would sit equally well on an office desk, a unit in the home, or even mounted on a wall.